mkumar-avit/zoom-enterprise-user-support/README.md

 #### Delete
 Button to Delete user from Zoom account (enabled when the checkbox "Change user to Basic (No Deletes)" is disabled)

+# Previous Updates
+## April 16th, 2021 Update
+- Added ability to pull data using a different subaccount
+- Preset "Execute" button is now functional and will trigger simple presets
+- Fix with using PyJWT module update (will work with previous or latest version of PyJWT

+## January 29th, 2021 Update
+- Finish first release of opening CSV files with previous cloud recording metadata scans, since scans can take time, being able to open a previous scan can help reduce the amount of time needed to search for data

+## January 27th, 2021 Update
+- Fixes and improvements to last update along with a work in progress of opening CSV files of recording metadata.
+## January 26th, 2021 Update
+- Added ability to retrieve account cloud recording metadata and find cloud recordings if the user was a participant in the meeting.
+This may take time to do if there are many cloud recordings on the account.
+Directory creation isn't effective yet and button disabling will be needed based on sequence (scan metadata, find user in those meetings).

+## November 24th, 2020 Update
+- Allow custom attribute values to be set to group of users based on the filtering set in the Account actions page.
+Minor update with Cloud storage readout to include overage amount on paid plans
+- Updated Custom Attributes combo menu on Account Actions page to populate with values after triggering the Account Info button on the settings page.
+- Added account lock settings to be pulled and added into group settings file.
+Also added timestamp to group settings file to be able to track changes over time.
+- Working on custom API presets, still a work in progress so it is not fully functional nor does the gui have all the finalized features yet.